Parenting

 School Age (6-9): Body Changes and Consent

 Explain upcoming puberty changes to reduce anxiety.
 Begin teaching consent: "Your body is yours" and "You can say no to unwanted touch."
-(Books on children's sex education can also be helpful)
+Books on children's sex education can also be helpful.
+At this age, children often ask "Where do babies come from?" so be prepared to calmly share age-appropriate scientific facts.

-What sex is, contraception methods, STI prevention, the importance of consent.
+Contraception methods, STI prevention, the importance of consent.
 State facts without embarrassment.
 The most important message: "You can always ask me anything."
-(Books on comprehensive sex education offer concrete communication methods)
+Books on comprehensive sex education offer concrete communication methods.
+At this age, it is important to convey that consent is not "they didn't say no, so it's OK" but "there must be a clear YES."

 Age-Appropriate Sex Education Roadmap